smythp/sigstore-docs/content/en/cosign/openid_signing.md

 To log in and set up your OIDC Identity, follow these steps:

 1. Follow the link that Cosign provides to the Issuer login page.
+If you are using Cosign interactively, a browser window should automatically open after agreeing to Cosign's terms.
+When using Cosign non-interactively, the link will be printed to stdout.
-2. Log in to one of the supported systems that is shown:
+2. Log in to one of the supported systems that are shown:
 ![Identity Sign-in](/cosign_identity_login.png)
 3. Go back to your terminal or other application.
 Redirection back to Cosign is seamless.